 (2) Medical Amnesty Policy.

-Any student or students who would ordinarily have been found to be in violation of this AOD Regulation but were not charged by claiming the Medical Amnesty clause may be subject to additional non punitive measures administered by the Dean of Student Affairs in accordance with the severity of the situation, depending on a variety of factors.
+Any student or students who would ordinarily have been found to be in violation of this AOD Regulation but were not charged by claiming the Medical Amnesty clause may be subject to additional non punitive measures administered by the Dean of Student Affairs or designee in accordance with the severity of the situation, depending on a variety of factors.
 Such factors include but are not limited to the specific substance(s) in question, use/misuse of the substance(s) that resulted in medical attention being necessary, and likelihood of further medical intervention in the future as related to the substance(s) or incident in question.

-(a) Alleged violations of this Regulation will be referred to the Office of Student Affairs, which will handle the matter in accordance with established procedures.
+(a) Alleged violations of this Regulation will be referred to the Division of Student Affairs, which will handle the matter in accordance with established procedures.
 The Dean of Student Affairs or designee will meet with the student and propose requirements that the student must satisfy or, if applicable, a sanction.
 If the student rejects the proposal, the student’s case will go before the Community Board.

 (b) Students alleged to have violated this Regulation will, when appropriate, be encouraged to meet with professionals in the Counseling and Wellness Center.